 Anaphoric ambiguity treatment.
 Ambiguity in software requirements arises when a single reader can interpret a natural language (NL) requirement in multiple ways, or when different readers have varying understandings of the same requirement.
 Unclear and ambiguous NL software requirements can lead to suboptimal software artifacts during later development stages.
-Moharil et al. [291] and Ezzini et al. [83] have empirically demonstrated the significant role of LLMs such as BERT and SpanBERT in effectively addressing anaphoric ambiguity.
-Sridhara et al. [400] revealed that ChatGPT excels in addressing anaphoric ambiguity in software requirements.
-Through researchers' analysis of ten English requirement specifications [83] containing anaphora-related challenges, ChatGPT consistently demonstrated its remarkable capability to accurately identify antecedents.
-This empirical evidence emphasizes the valuable role ChatGPT can play in enhancing the clarity and precision of software requirements, ultimately contributing to more effective software development processes by reducing interpretational uncertainties.
+Moharil et al. [293] and Ezzini et al. [84] have empirically demonstrated the significant role of LLMs such as BERT and SpanBERT in effectively addressing anaphoric ambiguity.
+Sridhara et al. [402] revealed that ChatGPT excels in addressing anaphoric ambiguity in software requirements.
+Through researchers' analysis of ten English requirements specifications [84] containing anaphora-related challenges, ChatGPT consistently demonstrated its remarkable capability to accurately identify antecedents.